-Two restaurants I have on my list to try soon are the Arrogant Swine, which specializes in Eastern North Carolina-style barbecue, and Northeast Kingdom, which specializes in ingredients and dishes from Vermont.
+One restaurant I have on my list to try soon is the Arrogant Swine, which specializes in Eastern North Carolina-style barbecue.

 The tour takes 3.5 hours and costs $65 per person, which I think is a very fair price for a great tour in New York City.

 In the tour, you’ll visit local Bushwick businesses, do tastings, see a lot of street art, hear about history, and learn tips for getting great photos on your smartphone or regular camera.
 Your Instagram will be set for weeks!

 Note: our tour was slightly altered from the itinerary.
 Speak to Jessie personally if you want to do this tour exactly as we did.